-Canadiens Rule the Day
+Montreal Canadiens Rule the Day

-When you’ve won as many Stanley Cups as the Montreal Canadiens have, you are going to have a lot of memories during the month of May.
-On May 16, 1971, Jean Beliveau picked up two assists in a 4-3 win over the Chicago Blackhawks, in Game 6 of the Stanley Cup Final.
-These were the final two points of Beliveau’s legendary career as he announced his retirement shortly after the Canadiens win Game 7.
+When you’ve won as many Stanley Cups as the Canadiens have, you are going to have a lot of memories during the month of May.
+On May 16, 1971, Jean Beliveau picked up two assists in a 4-3 win over the Chicago Blackhawks in Game 6 of the Stanley Cup Final.
+These were the final two points of Beliveau’s legendary career as he announced his retirement shortly after the Canadiens won Game 7.
 He retired with 176 career playoff points, which were the most in NHL history at the time.

 The Canadiens ended the two-year championship run of the Philadelphia Flyers on May 16, 1976.
-Guy Lafleur and Wayne Stephenson score in the third period to lead the way to a 5-3 win, completing a four-game sweep.
+Guy Lafleur and Wayne Stephenson scored in the third period to lead the way to a 5-3 win, completing a four-game sweep.
 This was Montreal’s 19th Stanley Cup win and their first of four straight.
-This began a run of dynasties in the NHL were only three different teams won the next 13 Stanley Cups.
+This began a run of dynasties in the NHL where only three different teams won the next 13 Stanley Cups.

 On May 16, 1978, the Canadiens and Ken Dryden extended their team and goalie playoff records with their 11th straight win in the Stanley Cup Final.
-Lafleur scored in overtime to secure a 3-2 win over the visiting Boston Bruins, in Game 2 of the Final.
+Lafleur scored in overtime to secure a 3-2 win over the visiting Boston Bruins in Game 2 of the Final.

 John LeClair had a big day for the Canadiens on May 16, 1993, during another championship run in Montreal.
-He scored two goals to lead the way in a 4-1 win over the New York Islanders, in Game 1 of the Wales Conference Final.
+He scored two goals to lead the way in a 4-1 win over the New York Islanders in Game 1 of the Wales Conference Final.
 It was the Canadiens’ ninth consecutive playoff victory, matching a club record set in 1978.

-Not All Bad News for Flyers
+Not All Bad News for the Philadelphia Flyers

 Dave Poulin scored a goal while the Flyers had two men in the penalty box.
-The win put the Philadelphia back in the Stanley Cup Final for the first time in five seasons.
+The win put Philadelphia back in the Stanley Cup Final for the first time in five seasons.

 On May 16, 1997, the Flyers scored on two of their first three shots.
-Eric Lindros and LeClair each picked up three assists in the 3-1 win over the visiting New York Rangers, in Game 1 of the Eastern Conference Semifinals.
+Eric Lindros and LeClair each picked up three assists in the 3-1 win over the visiting New York Rangers in Game 1 of the Eastern Conference Semifinals.

 Steve Yzerman scored one of the most memorable goals in Red Wings’ history on May 16, 1996.
 Game 7 of the Western Conference Semifinals between the Red Wings and St. Louis Blues needed a second overtime before the lone goal of the game was scored.
 Goaltenders Chris Osgood and Jon Casey kept the game scoreless through 80 minutes of play.
-Just over a minute into the second overtime, Yzerman’s slap shot from just inside the blue line finds its way past Casey to get Detroit into the next round.
+Just over a minute into the second overtime, Yzerman’s slap shot from just inside the blue line found its way past Casey to get Detroit into the next round.

 The Blues were on the winning side of a double-overtime goal on May 16, 2001.
-Scott Young scored at 10:27 of the second overtime for a 4-3 victory against the visiting Colorado Avalanche, in Game 3 of the Western Conference Finals.
+Scott Young scored at 10:27 of the second overtime for a 4-3 victory against the visiting Colorado Avalanche in Game 3 of the Western Conference Finals.
 Blues outshot the Avalanche 60-33 in the game.

 Odds & Ends

 Jack Adams, a legendary name in the sport, was named the general manager of the Detroit Cougars on May 16, 1927.
 He would remain in that position for the next 35 years as the Cougars eventually became the Red Wings in 1932.
-Today, the Jack Adams Award is given to NHL’s top coach at the end of each season.
+Today, the Jack Adams Award is given to the NHL’s top coach at the end of each season.

 Jari Kurri’s incredible 1985 postseason continued on this date.
-He scored four goals in an 8-2 win over the Blackhawks, in Game 6 of the Campbell Conference Final.
+He scored four goals in an 8-2 win over the Blackhawks in Game 6 of the Campbell Conference Final.
 Kurri became the first player in NHL history to have three hat tricks in the same playoff year.
 Wayne Gretzky picked up assists on all four of his tallies.

 On May 16, 1989, the Bruins hired Mike Milbury as their new head coach, replacing Terry O’Reilly, while the Hartford Whalers fired their coach, Larry Pleau.
 Milbury became the Bruins’ 18th coach and would 90-49-21 in his two seasons behind the bench, leading them to the 1989 Stanley Cup Final.

 On May 16, 2018, Jonathan Marchessault became the first player in NHL playoff history to score in both the first and last minute of a game.
-His goals were the difference in the Vegas Golden Knights’ 4-2 victory over the Winnipeg Jets, in Game 3 of the Western Conference Final.
+His goals were the difference in the Vegas Golden Knights’ 4-2 victory over the Winnipeg Jets in Game 3 of the Western Conference Final.
 Mark Scheifele scored two goals in the losing effort, giving him an NHL-record 11 road goals during the postseason.

 Happy Birthday to You